 In 2003, he joined SUWS of the Carolinas, where he spent the next several years as a field instructor working with students and families.
 He was recognized by SUWS and brought in to help build and launch a young adult wilderness treatment program in North Carolina.
 While serving as the Base Director for the newly formed Four Circles Recovery Center, he had the great privilege of presenting on wilderness treatment at a number of professional conferences around the country.

 He enjoys working with families and is eager to educate and work hard for parents and loved ones so they receive all of the support they need during their challenging experience.

-Josh lives in the Asheville area and when not working, he enjoys spending time with his wife and two boys.
+Josh lives in the Asheville area and when not working, he enjoys spending time with his two boys.

 A native of North Carolina, Akela Bryson attended the University of North Carolina in Charlotte and studied Business Administration.
 With over 12 years of experience in a business environment, Akela joined SUWS of the Carolinas in 2007 looking for a more fulfilling career in a field where helping others was the focus.
 She began in the SUWS community as an intake coordinator and was soon promoted to the office manager.
 With five-years of experience working directly with SUWS staff and therapists, students and parents, she was the perfect candidate to take a position as an admission advisor.
 Akela is an important and trusted resource in helping to guide families to the most appropriate treatment options.

 Akela is a wife and a mother of a very active and precocious 6-year old daughter.
 In her spare time, she enjoys spending time with her family and watching/playing sports.